pypeit.core.wavecal.wvutils module

 • do_xcorr_arc (bool, default = True) – If this parameter is True, peak finding will be performed and a synthetic arc will be created to be used for the cross-correlations.
 If a synthetic arc has already been created by get_xcorr_arc, then set this to False

 • lag_range (tuple, default = None) – A tuple of the form (lag_min, lag_max) which sets the range of lags to search over.
-If None, the full range of lags will be searched.
+If None, max_lag_frac will be used to set the range of lags.

 • debug (boolean, default = False) – Produce debugging plot